2.1. Built-in runtime

 ptr : smart_ptr<void> implicit

-returns true if context is being compiled and the compiler is currently executing macro pass
+Returns true if the current context is being compiled and the compiler is currently executing the macro pass.

 - Arguments